What can you do if a cheque bounces?

 An account for budgeting

-If you’re a thinkmoney Personal Account customer, you can keep track of your money and avoid bounced payments or returned Direct Debits.
+If you’re a thinkmoney Current Account customer, you can keep track of your money and avoid bounced payments or returned Direct Debits.
 When you get your wages or any other money, we’ll ring-fence whatever you need to cover any bills you’ve told us about.
 This means you can be sure that the important things are always covered.